moby/moby/docs/sources/userguide/trust.md

 local clients can do verification.
 Graph providers must allow for a single graph traversal to span multiple providers.

-## Trust Management
-Management of links within the global graph will be provided by a separate web service (e.g. Docker Hub) or in the future a tool (e.g. CLI) which communicates to a graph management server using a defined API.
-Sub graph providers may use their own databases as the source of the links which would need to provide its own management system.

-### Graph Management API
-*FIXME needs definition*

 ## Trust Server
 The trust server is a service used to extend a local trust graph to a larger shared graph.
 Signed content is sent to the trust server and it returns graph links which can be used locally for verification.
-The trust server can understand multiple content types (e.g. build manifest, JWT) and extract the graph information needed to provide the links.
-The returned links are signed by the trust server as proof of authenticity and prevent transport tampering (even through an unsecure proxy).
-The statements are signed by an X509 certificate which changes to a root CA configured into Docker, allowing the statements to be shared and cached safely.
-Trust servers which are graph providers for a sub graph will sign with an X509 certificate defining the sub graph namespace, allowing for querying any trust server without the possibility of the trust server providing graph links which do not belong to its namespace.
+The trust server can understand multiple content types (e.g. build manifest, JWT) and extract the graph information needed to provide the grants.
+The trust server accepts new grants which are signed by the client and sent the trust server.
+The trust server verifieds grants, and updates its trust graph.
+The client may also send up a set a credentials to link to its public key, in which case the trust server will create a grant, add it to its trust server, and returns the grant to the client.
+These grants are signed by an x509 certificate which chains to a root CA configured into Docker.
+This certificate ensures that the trust server is only able to create grants within a specific namespace.
+Since these grants are the starting point for trust verifications and easily verified, they may be shared and cached safely.
+A trust server will also be able to use its certificate to generate a request for additional grants and send them to other trust servers.
+Each trust server will be able to verify the trust server is requesting grants related to a section of the namespace their certificate has limited them to.
+The graph backends to the trust server as well as credential store used to check before grant generation will be pluggable.

-The trust server is not a database not does it provide a key management API.
-Rather the trust server connects to a graph data backend through a trusted connection to find graph links.
-This data source must be manage separately and will be pluggable into the trust server.

 ### Design